cdwv/navigation-timing-analytics/Readme.md

 ## And that is it!
-Each call to the `timingAnalytics` will place a set of metrics from Navigation Timing API In your influxDb you'll find now metrics for your page:
+Each call to the `timingAnalytics` will place a set of metrics from Navigation Timing API In your InfluxDB you'll find now metrics for your page:

 ```
 > select * from my_ultra_page